What Is Contract Manufacturing?

-Within three years, a company contracting out its manufacturing could, with enough capital to invest, scale its business and achieve sales revenues of U.S. $4 million, sell to 27 countries, and generate more than 33 percent of its overall business overseas.
+Within three years, a company contracting out its manufacturing could, with enough capital to invest, scale its business and achieve sales revenues of the U.S. $4 million, sell to 27 countries, and generate more than 33 percent of its overall business overseas.

 One of the contract manufacturing benefits is the reduced need for staff at the hiring company.
-In this company example, the above scenario might only require four people on staff at the hiring company: a general manager, an export manager, a bookkeeper and an administrative assistant.
+In this company example, the above scenario might only require four people on staff at the hiring company: a general manager, an export manager, a bookkeeper, and an administrative assistant.
 For a price, contract manufacturing relieves the hiring company of the burden of production staff, machinery, knowledge and much more.

 The Benefits of Contract Manufacturing